Brigid Goddess and Her Beautiful Celtic History

 Brigid and the Pagan Holiday of Imbolc

-In modern times we celebrate the beginning of Spring during the equinox.
+In modern times, we celebrate the beginning of Spring during the equinox.
 However, the Celtic people viewed Imbolc as the beginning of the Spring season.
+The overall intentions and spiritual meaning of Imbolc are transformations, purification, fresh beginnings, and celebrating the return of the light.

 Her feast day was February 1, which was also the date of the pagan festival of Imbolc, the season when the ewes came into milk.